 Hedgehogs may carry salmonella bacteria

 Hedgehogs have been known to harbor salmonella bacteria, which means you should wash your hands thoroughly after handling your hedgehog, its cage, or its bedding.
 Be careful not to touch your eyes or around your mouth until after you have washed your hands.
 Always supervise your hedgehog around young children and other pets

 The Way To Their Hearts

+Provide about 2-4 tbsp of the dry cat food every day.
+This can be adjusted depending on the individual hog.
+I free feed here.
 Feed a variety of treats to avoid nutritional deficiencies.
-Supplement the kibble diet with a small amount of other food - just 1 tsp every day or every other day.
-Some ideas:
+Supplement the kibble diet with a small amount of other food - just 1-2 tbsp every day or every other day.

 Cooked, unseasoned, skinless chicken, turkey, or salmon, chopped up

 Small bites of fruits and veggies, such as watermelon, cooked mashed peas or sweet potatoes, or applesauce

 Scrambled or hard boiled & chopped egg